Instructions for Authors

 - Applicants are not to be older than 35 years at the time of the Belgian Surgical Week.

-- Applicants are to be member of the Royal Belgian Society of Surgery, latest by Febrary 2nd 2020, the date of closure of the abstract submissions.
+- Applicants are to be member of the Royal Belgian Society of Surgery, latest by MAY 16th 2021, the date of closure of the abstract submissions.

-- The finalists will be chosen among the four best scored abstracts and will be notified from April 2nd 2020.
+- The finalists will be chosen among the four best scored abstracts and will be notified latest by JULY 15th 2021.

-- The first author of the paper has to submit a full manuscript by April 15th2020 which can be used by the jury to analyze the research more in depth before the actual Award session.
+- The first author of the paper has to submit a full manuscript by August 15th 2021 which can be used by the jury to analyze the research more in depth before the actual Award session.
 Failure to submit the manuscript on time will automatically disqualify the applicant for the prize, but not for the presentation.

-- The four selected papers are to be presented as oral communications in the ‘RBSS Young Investigator Challenge’ session scheduled on Thursday morning May 7th during the 21st Belgian Surgical Week.
+- The four selected papers are to be presented as oral communications in the ‘RBSS Young Investigator Challenge’ session scheduled (day and time still to be defined) during the 22nd Belgian Surgical Week.

 - The papers will be scored by a jury composed of RBSS Board members and will be based on the scientific quality of both the presentation and of the submitted manuscript.